mlavi/hugo/content/post/first.md

-I'll update later with how I've navigated the static web site blog quest, thus far it has been an exercise in transferring most of the standard content management system functionality into smaller tools and libraries which inverts the workflow.
+I'll update later with how I've navigated the static web site blog quest, thus far it has been an exercise in transferring most of the standard content management system functionality into smaller tools and libraries which inverts the work flow.
 I think the journey will be worth it because I've caught glimpses which validate this approach:

 - I can blog from the command line and presumably anywhere (including my phone) with some setup.